 - If you are doing a road trip check parking costs around your accommodation.
 If you are looking to rent an Airbnb it is worth asking your host where is the cheapest place around the apartment to park your car.

 08. Pack your suits and have fun!

-Packing list: what you can’t miss when traveling to England, Ireland and Scotland
+Packing list: what you can’t miss when travelling to England, Ireland and Scotland

-- Windproof umbrella: while there is truth that people have exaggerated about the amount of rain that the UK region gets, it is true that if you are traveling around England, Ireland and Scotland during any part of the year, chances are that you will have at least one rainy day during your trip.
-In order to be prepared and avoid having to change your plans due to the rain, it is wise to carry a small and windproof umbrella with you everytime you go out.
+- Windproof umbrella: while there is the truth that people have exaggerated about the amount of rain that the UK region gets, it is true that if you are travelling around England, Ireland and Scotland during any part of the year, chances are that you will have at least one rainy day during your trip.
+In order to be prepared and avoid having to change your plans due to the rain, it is wise to carry a small and windproof umbrella with you every time you go out.